jb1981dev/Precise-Docs/docs/source/instwrangler/applymodifiers.rst

 How to Use with Selections
 --------------------------

-This operator performs a **global** action for every instance group you select.
-It first finds a "leader" (the source object) for each group, then applies that leader's modifiers to all of its instances throughout the scene.
+The operator's behavior adapts to your selection, whether it is a single object or a group.
+In all cases, it performs a **global** action, affecting all instances of the object(s) being processed.

+* **For a single selected object:** This is the simplest use case.
+The operator will apply the modifiers to the selected object and all of its linked duplicates (if any exist).

-The rules for determining the leader are the same as for **Modifier Sync**:
+* **For multiple selected objects:** The operator must find a "leader" (the source object) for each instance group.
+The rules are the same as for **Modifier Sync**:

-* **If your entire selection belongs to one group:** The **active object** must be part of the selection and is always considered the leader.
+    * If your entire selection belongs to one group, the **active object** is the leader.

-* **If you select objects from multiple groups:** The operator can process all of them at once.
-To avoid ambiguity, a leader must be clear for each group:
-    * If you select only **one object** from a group, it automatically becomes that group's leader.
-    * If you select **multiple objects** from a group, the **active object** must be one of them to be designated as that group's leader.
+    * If you select from multiple groups, a leader is found for each.
+If only **one object** is selected from a group, it is the leader.
+If **multiple objects** are selected from a group, the **active object** must be one of them.

-Objects whose leader does not have any modifiers will be skipped.